Are minimizers of the Onsager-Machlup functional strong posterior modes?: Variational characterization of maximum a posteriori estimates

 \subsection{Modes and the Onsager--Machlup functional}

-The central result in this section is the coincidence of MAP estimates with minimizers of the Onsager--Machlup functional under mild assumptions on the likelihood.

-MAP estimates refer to the modes of a Bayesian posterior distribution.
-They are widely used in Bayesian inverse problems because they can typically be found as the solution to an optimization problem and do not require integration with respect to the posterior distribution.
+MAP estimates are widely used in Bayesian inverse problems because they can typically be found as the solution to an optimization problem and do not require integration with respect to the posterior distribution.
 Their statistical interpretation in a nonparametric setting may, however, not always be straightforward.
-If a measure has a continuous Lebesgue density, then its modes are simply the maximizers of this density.
+If a measure on $\R^n$ has a continuous Lebesgue density, then its modes are simply the maximizers of this density.
 Although every numerical computation of a mode is finite dimensional, it is desirable to have a well-defined notion of a mode in the infinite-dimensional limit case of which the mode in the finite-dimensional case can be considered an approximation.
 For probability measures on infinite-dimensional spaces, which cannot have a Lebesgue density, modes are usually defined in terms of small ball probabilities.
-The following definition has been introduced in \cite{Dashti:2013}.
+Let us consider a probability measure $\mu$ on the Borel $\sigma$-algebra $\Borel(X)$ of a separable Banach space $X$.
+The following definition has been introduced in \cite[Def.~3.1]{Dashti:2013}.